 NUMBERS IN TAROT: THE MAGIC ADDITION

-In this post, I’ll focus on one tradition only: Tarot.
-With its own history, background and cultural connections, Tarot also developed its own number symbolism.
-One born from a mix of Paganism, Western beliefs and Christian influences.
+In this post, I’ll focus on one tradition: Tarot.
+With its own history, background and cultural connections, it has also developed its own numerology.
+It’s a mix of Paganism, Western beliefs and Christian influences.

 1 : New beginnings – Sparks – Decisions